-Through this portal you can find general information on Passport (first semester) and C & C: Composition and Communication (second semester).
+Through this portal you can find general information on First Year Seminar (first semester) and C & C: Composition and Communication (second semester).
 These two courses will help you navigate your way through other classes across campus.
-The focus in Passport is on reading, discussion, writing, and adapting to college life while the focus for C & C is critical reading, thesis-based writing, and public speaking.
+The focus in FYS is on reading, discussion, writing, and adapting to college life while the focus for C & C is critical reading, thesis-based writing, and public speaking.

 To learn more about Freshmen Orientation and the calendar of events, click here.

 This first semester course provides students with an introduction and orientation to college through an academic experience they share with their classmates.
 It is a four-credit, graded course taken by all first-year students and required for graduation.
 It provides a common experience for students as they make the transition to college.
 Each section works with a First Year Advisor in the Krone Advising Center to work on college information and course scheduling.